 Freebie: Download a free dosage guide that will show you the exact step-by-step process Dr. Dustin Sulak used to successfully treat more than 18,000 patients with cannabis.

-The additive effect is the sum of effects of all substances involved in a reaction, no larger than if the substances were used separately.
-This type of interaction usually occurs between medications that are very similar in structure.
+- The additive effect is the sum of effects of all substances involved in a reaction, no larger than if the substances were used separately.
+This type of interaction usually occurs between medications that have similar chemical structure.

-As previously mentioned, there’s basically no research on the interactions of drugs with cannabis, but the anecdotal evidence and patients’ testimonies tell us that mixing weed with medications usually doesn’t have any negative impact, or that it causes a mild interaction.
+As previously mentioned, there’s basically no research on the interaction between drugs and cannabis, but the anecdotal evidence and patient testimonies tell us that mixing weed with medications usually doesn’t have any negative impact, or that it causes a mild interaction.

 For example, a few years ago I had a wisdom tooth infection and because of that, I had to take some antibiotics.